-In our previous Level I report (Boynton et al. 1986) we identified several locations in the bay where sufficient sediment flux data were available to allow initiation of an investigation of historical patterns.
+In our previous Level I report (Boynton et al. 1987) we identified several locations in the bay where sufficient sediment flux data were available to allow initiation of an investigation of historical patterns.
 Data collected at these stations prior to August 1984 were compared to more recent data collected in the MDE monitoring program.
-Several patterns emerged (see Boynton et al. 1986).
-Additionally, in the previous report we examined the two different methodologies used to measure sediment-water exchanges (insitu chambers prior to 1984; shipboard incubation of intact cores from 1984 through present time).
+Several patterns emerged (see Boynton et al. 1987).
+Additionally, in a previous report we examined the two different methodologies used to measure sediment-water exchanges (in-situ chambers prior to 1984; shipboard incubation of intact cores from 1984 through present time).
 Such an evaluation is essential prior to conducting a comparative analysis in order to avoid substantial biases.
-Direct comparisons of the two methodologies conducted in 1986 revealed no consistent differences and for the sake of the current historical evaluation the methods are considered to be comparable.
+Direct comparisons of the two methodologies conducted in 1986 revealed no consistent differences and in the current historical evaluation the methods are considered to be comparable.